 • Promote the exhibition.
 Send out press releases, create a website or social media page for the show, and post flyers in local businesses.

 • Attend the exhibition.
-Be sure to attend the opening reception and talk to viewers about your art.
+Attend the opening reception and talk to viewers about your art.

 • After the exhibition.
 Pack up your artwork carefully and store it safely until your next show.